Cell (processor): Overview

-The PPE, which is capable of running a conventional operating system, has control over the SPEs and can start, stop, interrupt, and schedule processes running on the SPEs.
-To this end, the PPE has additional instructions relating to the control of the SPEs.
-Unlike SPEs, the PPE can read and write the main memory and the local memories of SPEs through the standard load/store instructions.
-The SPEs are not fully autonomous and require the PPE to prime them before they can do any useful work.
-As most of the "horsepower" of the system comes from the synergistic processing elements, the use of DMA as a method of data transfer and the limited local memory footprint of each SPE pose a major challenge to software developers who wish to make the most of this horsepower, demanding careful hand-tuning of programs to extract maximal performance from this CPU.
+The PPE, which is capable of running a conventional operating system, has control over the SPEs; it can start, stop, interrupt, and schedule processes running on these SPEs.
+To this end, the PPE has additional instructions related to controlling the SPEs.
+Unlike SPEs, the PPE can read and write main memory and the local memories of SPEs through standard load/store instructions.
+The SPEs are not fully autonomous: they require priming by the PPE before they can do any useful work.
+Most of the system's power comes from the SPEs; therefore, the use of DMA for data transfer, along with the limited local memory footprint of each SPE, poses a major challenge to software developers wishing to make the most of the system's power.
+This situation demands careful hand-tuning of programs to extract maximal performance from this central processing unit (CPU).

-The PPE and bus architecture includes various modes of operation, giving different levels of memory protection, allowing areas of memory to be protected from access by specific processes running on the SPEs or the PPE.
+The PPE-and-bus architecture includes various modes of operation, providing different levels of memory protection, thereby allowing areas of memory to be protected from access by specific processes running on the SPEs or the PPE.

-Both the PPE and SPE are RISC architectures with a fixed-width 32-bit instruction format.
-The PPE contains a 64-bit general-purpose register set (GPR), a 64-bit floating-point register set (FPR), and a 128-bit Altivec register set.
+Both the PPE and the SPE use reduced instruction set computer (RISC) architectures with a fixed-width 32-bit instruction format.
+The PPE contains a 64-bit general-purpose register (GPR) set, a 64-bit floating-point register (FPR) set, and a 128-bit AltiVec register set.
 The SPE contains 128-bit registers only.
-These can be used for scalar data types ranging from 8-bits to 64-bits in size, or for SIMD computations on various integer and floating-point formats.
-System memory addresses for both the PPE and SPE are expressed as 64-bit values.
+These can be used for one of two purposes: scalar data types ranging from 8 to 64 bits in size; or single instruction, multiple data (SIMD) computations on various integer and floating-point formats.
+System memory addresses for both the PPE and the SPE are expressed as 64-bit values.
 Local store addresses internal to the SPU (Synergistic Processor Unit) processor are expressed as a 32-bit word.
-In documentation relating to Cell, a "word" is always taken to mean 32 bits, a "doubleword" means 64 bits, and a "quadword" means 128 bits.
+In documentation relating to Cell, a word is always taken to mean 32 bits, a doubleword means 64 bits, and a quadword means 128 bits.